lruthotto/EmorySciComp/content/undergrad.md

 A few recent examples of peer-reviewed papers that originated from undergraduate work are:

+- Ramos E, Rexer E,  Saran I: A Monetary Evaluation of Ecosystem Services, UMAP Journal on Undergraduate Mathematics and Its Applications, 2019. *This paper was selected as one of the top papers in ICM 2019 and awarded the status of  outstanding winners (top 8 out of 4,852 submissions)*
 - Garvey C., Meng C., Nagy J.: [Singular Value Decomposition Approximation via Kronecker Summations for Imaging Applications](https://arxiv.org/abs/1803.11525).
-SIAM Journal on Matrix Analysis and Applications, to appear, accepted for publication in October 2018.
+SIAM Journal on Matrix Analysis and Applications, 39(4), 2018.
-- Lin C Y, Veneziani A, Ruthotto L: [Numerical Methods for Polyline-to-Point-Cloud Registration with Applications to Patient-Specific Stent Reconstruction](https://doi.org/10.1002/cnm.2934), International Journal for Numerical Methods in Biomedical Engineering, 34(3) 2017
+- Lin C Y, Veneziani A, Ruthotto L: [Numerical Methods for Polyline-to-Point-Cloud Registration with Applications to Patient-Specific Stent Reconstruction](https://doi.org/10.1002/cnm.2934), International Journal for Numerical Methods in Biomedical Engineering, 34(3), 2017
 - Platero R., [Least Squares Updating for Kronecker Products](http://pid.emory.edu/ark:/25593/s0gvp).
 Received Outstanding Student Research Presentation Award at the 2017 Annual Meeting of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS).
 - Keller, J. P., Gerardo-Giorda, L., & Veneziani, A. (2013).
 [Numerical simulation of a susceptible–exposed–infectious space-continuous model for the spread of rabies in raccoons across a realistic landscape](https://dx.doi.org/10.1080%2F17513758.2012.742578).
 Journal of biological dynamics, 7(sup1), 31-46.)